almostearthling/copyjob/README.md

 And, as a side effect, I keep the folders that I share with my colleagues clean and tidy.

-I'm planning to rewrite the core (namely, the resident part) of [When](https://github.com/almostearthling/when-command) in Rust: at the moment that project is temporarily quiescent because I'm not using Linux as my desktop operating system in these days, and because I found some issues in following the continuous changes in the *DBus* messages in the versions of Ubuntu Linux that followed the 18.04 release.
+I'm struggling nowadays to rewrite the core (namely, the resident part) of [When](https://github.com/almostearthling/when-command) in Rust: at the moment the original project is temporarily quiescent because I'm not using Linux as my desktop operating system at this time, and because I found some issues in following the continuous changes in the *DBus* messages in the versions of Ubuntu Linux that followed the 18.04 release.
 The plan is to make the next version of *When* platform independent (while trying to keep most features across platforms), separating the core part from the configuration GUI - that will still be written in Python.
-Then, I will be able to use **copyjob** in *When* jobs.
+Then, at least, I will be able to use **copyjob** in *When* jobs.

 There is an entire paragraph in this document, named *Disclaimer*, that basically states that anyone should use this small utility at their own risk.